Department of Veterans Affairs.

 End List of Subjects

-For the reasons set forth in the supplementary information of this rulemaking, the Department of Veterans Affairs amends 38 CFR part 17 as follows:
+For the reasons stated in the preamble, the Department of Veterans Affairs proposes to amend 38 CFR part 3 as set forth below:

 End Part Start Amendment Part

-1. The authority citation for part 17 is amended by adding an entry for § 17.169 in numerical order to read in part as follows:
+1. The authority citation for part 3, subpart A continues to read as follows: